 - 613. Seabirds can ingest foreign objects and plastics as a potential food source, mistaking these items as fish, crustaceans, or zooplankton.
 This can have considerable impacts on seabird survival as the ingested plastics can cause malnutrition in adults but can also be regurgitated and fed to chicks, reducing juvenile survival rates.
 Entanglement in debris can also occur where broken or discarded nets and ropes are not suitably disposed of. - 614.
-Dr Bennett identified that NZKS has a Waste Management Plan that aims to avoid or minimise potential operational loss of plastics and other waste materials from the farm.
-According to Dr Bennett, if the Waste Management Plan is followed, the salmon farm will produce minimal plastic waste and the level of effect will be less than minor. - 615.
-Mr Preece provided a copy of the NZKS Solid Waste Management Plan dated 18 October 2021.
-183 The objective of the Plan is to minimise the risk of loss of solid waste debris to the environment and accumulation of solid waste debris along the shoreline and seabed.
+Dr Bennet identified that NZKS has a Waste Management Plan that aims to avoid or minimise potential operational loss of plastics and other waste materials from the farm.
+According to Dr Bennet, if the Waste Management Plan is followed, the salmon farm will produce minimal plastic waste and the level of effect will be less than minor. - 615.
+Mr Preece provided a copy of the NZKS Solid Waste Management Plan dated 18 October 2021.183 The objective of the Plan is to minimise the risk of loss of solid waste debris to the environment and accumulation of solid waste debris along the shoreline and seabed.
 This objective was not reflected in the final condition set.
-In light of Dr Bennett's evidence, we have strengthened the conditions of consent relating to solid waste management to address the issues that she has identified. - 616.
-On this basis, we accept that the effects of ingestion of foreign objects and debris will be less than minor.
+In light of Dr Bennet's evidence, we have strengthened the conditions of consent relating to solid waste management to address the issues that she has identified.